Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Preliminaries on decomposition spaces

-The notion of decomposition space can be seen as an abstraction of coalgebra: it is precisely the condition required to obtain a counital coassociative comultiplication on $\Grpd_{/X_1}$.
+As far as incidence coalgebras are concerned, the notion of decomposition space can be seen as an abstraction of that of poset: it is precisely the condition required to obtain a counital coassociative comultiplication on $\Grpd_{/X_1}$.
 Precisely, the following is the main theorem of \cite{GKT:DSIAMI-1}.